Practical Ways to Improve Your Mental Health and Become Your Best Self

 According to Northwest Primary Care, you can improve your mental health and lower your risk of depression by as much as 35 percent if you just ate healthily.
 So, maybe there’s some truth to the speculation that junk food and high-sugar diets might just be a contributory factor to your mental health.

-So, start eating better.
-Cut out the junk food, soda, or any drink with high fructose corn syrup, and just eat more natural foods.
-Then see how you feel.
+Cut out the junk food, soda, or any drink with high fructose corn syrup, and eat more natural foods.

 Since 90 percent of the serotonin in your body is made in the gut, it makes sense that if you’re able to give the gut the necessary ingredients to produce serotonin, your moods might become better and you just might be less depressed.